milse113/milse113/README.md

   - Cosmos is a private Minecraft utility mod written in Kotlin with an emphasis on clean, maintainable code
 - Galaxy
   - Galaxy is a scalable server-side tool to enable cross-server communication between Minecraft clients written in Go and PostgreSQL
+- Ember
+  - Ember is a private utility mod build with fabric for modern Minecraft versions.
 - Kyra
   - Kyra is a tool to allow for the automation of Minecraft accounts on multiplayer servers written in Rust